k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/07_LU_flow.md

 You have created your first LU in a few clicks and understood its components and how to edit it.
 However, does it really fit the basic requirements?
 How do you know that the Schema you have just modeled retrieves the data the way you would like to view it?
 Can you validate the implementation and view at least one LUI’s data?

-Well … the Fabric Studio can do this using its built-in Data Viewer.
+Fabric Studio can do this using its built-in Data Viewer.
 Let’s look at the Data Viewer, see how it is used and learn about its options.
 Please read the
 [Data Viewer Capabilities](/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md) article.